simbleau/nvtx/README.md

 ## Using nvtx-rs

 nvtx-rs is designed to be easy to use.
-The crate is available on [crates.io] and the easiest way to use nvtx-rs is by adding the lone dependency to your `Cargo.toml` file:
+The crate is published on [crates.io](https://crates.io/crates/nvtx-rs) and the easiest way to use nvtx-rs is by adding the lone dependency to your `Cargo.toml` file:

 ```toml
 nvtx-rs = "0.11.0"